Gael Greene: Life and career

 In 2006, Warner Books published her memoir, Insatiable: Tales from a life of Delicious Excess, about the 40-year revolution in dining, what she ate, and what she did between meals.
 It includes affairs with chefs and movie stars and a sexual encounter with Elvis Presley in 1957.
 Her other books include Delicious Sex, Bite: A New York Restaurant Strategy for Hedonists, Masochists, Selective Penny Pinchers and the Upwardly Mobile and Sex and the College Girl.
 She was also a major contributor to The Cosmo Girl's Guide to the New Etiquette in 1972.

 In 1981 she co-founded Citymeals-on-Wheels, along with the teacher and food writer James Beard, to help fund weekend and holiday meals for homebound elderly people in New York City.
 She remained an active chair of the company's board, hosting an annual Power Lunch for Women.
 Greene received numerous awards for her work with Citymeals and in 1992 was honored as Humanitarian of the Year by the James Beard Foundation.
 She was the winner of the International Association of Cooking Professionals' magazine writing award (2000) and a Silver Spoon from Food Arts magazine.

 Personal life and death

-Greene married Donald H. Forst in 1961.
+Greene married Donald H. Forst, whom she met at The New York Post, in 1961.
 They divorced 13 years later.
 Greene died from cancer in Manhattan on November 1, 2022, at the age of 88.